-Are you thinking of getting a Dogue De Bordeaux?
+Are you thinking of getting a Dogue de Bordeaux?
 Here is a brief background of this intimidating yet sweet giant dog.

-While it is gentle towards family members, this breed is not recommended for families with toddlers because of its giant size.
+Whilst it is gentle towards family members, this breed is not recommended for families with toddlers because of its giant size.
 However, interactions with older children still need supervision.
 The Dogue generally does well with other family pets especially those it grew up with.
 Its high prey drive will compel it to chase small pets it does not know.

-Typical calorie needs of an adult Dogue De Bordeaux per day:
+Typical calorie needs of an adult Dogue de Bordeaux per day:

 Are you sure the Dogue De Bordeaux is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Is the Dogue De Bordeaux too big for you to handle?
+Is the Dogue de Bordeaux too big for you to handle?
 Take our Pet Finder and see which suggested breeds would catch your interest.